ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

    total_packet_size is reported by the EFA device when a packet is received.
 The REQ optional header length can be derived from the `flags` field in the base header.
-The choice of not including data length in the header is to keep the header length as compact as possible, since eager messagers are sensitive to header length.
+The choice of not including data length in the header is to keep the header length as compact as possible, since eager messages are sensitive to header length.

 #### Medium message feature/subprotocol